EURODEO/e-soh-c4/05-component-diagrams/README.md

-Component diagrams for each subsystem of E-SOH
+Component diagrams for each subsystem of E-SOH (in subdirectories, one for each subsystem)